On the projective dimension of tensor products of modules: Introduction

 \begin{cor} Let $R$ be a ring and let $M$ and $N$ be nonzero $R$-modules.
 Assume $M$ is totally reflexive.
 If $\pd_R(M\otimes_R N)<\infty$, then $M$ is projective and $\pd_R(N)<\infty$. \end{cor}

-Note that Corollary \ref{corintro1} may fail if $M$ has finite Gorenstein dimension, but $M$ is not totally reflexive; see Example \ref{Tos}.
-We also have a result similar to Corollary \ref{corintro1} for Ulrich modules over Cohen-Macaulay local rings; see Corollary \ref{c37} and the paragraph preceding it.
+Note that Corollary \ref{corintro1} may fail if $M$ is not totally reflexive, even if $M$ has finite Gorenstein dimension; see Example \ref{Tos}.
+We also proved a result similar to Corollary \ref{corintro1} for Ulrich modules over Cohen-Macaulay local rings; see Corollary \ref{c37} and the paragraph preceding it.